OrigamiSL/AFMF/README.md

 SMD, MSL, SMAP, SMD datasets were acquired at [datasets](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm?usp=sharing) and SWaT, WADI can be requested at [Itrust](https://itrust.sutd.edu.sg/itrust-labs_datasets).
 MBA was acquired at [MBA](https://github.com/imperial-qore/TranAD/tree/main/data/MBA).

 ### Data Preparation
 There are several versions of SWaT/WADI.
-We choose SWaT in the version of ‘SWaT.A1 & A2_Dec 2015’.
-The train subset is ‘SWaT_Dataset_Normal_v1.xlsx’ and the test subset is ‘SWaT_Dataset_Attack_v0’.
-We choose WADI in the version of ‘WADI.A2_19 Nov 2019’.
-The train subset is 'WADI_14days_new.csv' and the test subset is 'WADI_attackdataLABLE.csv'.
-After you acquire raw data of all datasets, please separately place them in corresponding folders at ./AFMF/data.
+We choose SWaT in the version of `SWaT.A1 & A2_Dec 2015`.
+The train subset is `SWaT_Dataset_Normal_v1.xlsx` and the test subset is `SWaT_Dataset_Attack_v0`.
+We choose WADI in the version of `WADI.A2_19 Nov 2019`.
+The train subset is `WADI_14days_new.csv` and the test subset is `WADI_attackdataLABLE.csv`.
+After you acquire raw data of all datasets, please separately place them in corresponding folders at `./AFMF/data`.
 Then you can get the folder tree shown as below:
 ```
 |-data
 | | preprocess.py